giantswarm/gitops-template/docs/add_wc_structure.md

 ## Export environment variables

-**Note**, Management Cluster codename, Organization name and Workload Cluster name are needed in multiple places across this instruction, the least error-prone way of providing them is by exporting as environment variables:
+**Note** In order to ensure consistency in the execution of this instruction, consider exporting the following environment variables for easy reference.
+These represent common names used throughout these commands such as Management Cluster codename, Organization name and Workload cluster name.

 ```sh
 export MC_NAME=CODENAME